Find Art and Design Schools

 Job Demand for Merchandise Displayers and Window Trimmers

 In the United States, there were 141,400 jobs for Merchandise Displayer or Window Trimmer in 2016.
 New jobs are being produced at a rate of 3.3% which is below the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Merchandise Displayer or Window Trimmer by 2026.
-The BLS estimates 13,600 yearly job openings in this field.
+There will be an estimated 13,600 positions for Merchandise Displayer or Window Trimmer per year.

 undefined